 They came out great!
 The client loved them and everyone loved having their pictures made available, both on the badges themselves, but also electronically for their own use.

-If you’re looking for help with your large name badge project, or want to customize your name badges, I’d love to chat with you.
+If you’re looking for help with your large name badge project, or want to customize your name badges, We’d love to chat with you.
 They’re perfect for: